Why consider Normandy for the food processing industry

-Normandy as one of the driving regions in processing industries
+Normandy is one of the driving regions in the processing industries

-It’s estimated that around 11% of agri-food businesses in France choose Normandy for their first implantation.
+It’s estimated that around 11% of agri-food businesses in the industry in France choose Normandy for their first implantation.
 It is due to the favorable environment for the sector that the region fosters.
 Capitalizing on centuries of expertise and know-how, the region trained in 2018 more than 12,000 professionals through 57 higher education institutes.
-From engineers to technicians, the agri-business enjoys a highly skilled workforce, able to help the 870 companies of the sector to develop and thrive.
-One of the key components for Normandy’s success if the diversity of its agricultural companies, with the presence of French and European leaders as well as small companies with less than 10 employees, The region enjoys a very high percentage of agricultural lands, thanks to the absence of significant elevation and moderate urbanization, meaning that more than 31,000 agricultural exploitations already exist in the region, employing up to 70,000 workers.
+From engineers to technicians, the agri-business enjoys a highly-skilled workforce, able to help the 870 companies in the sector to develop and thrive.
+One of the key components of Normandy’s success is the diversity of its agricultural companies, with the presence of French and European leaders as well as small companies with less than 10 employees, The region enjoys a very high percentage of agricultural lands, thanks to the absence of significant elevation and moderate urbanization, meaning that more than 31,000 agricultural exploitations already exist in the region, employing up to 70,000 workers.

 A diverse and high-performing sector that takes full advantage of the region’s upsides